coq-tactician/coq-tactician-api/README.md

 cd coq-tactician-reinforce
 opam install .
-tactician inject # you can answer 'no' to recompiling opam install coq-tactician-stdlib # make sure that you have the coq-extra-dev repo enabled
+tactician inject # you can answer 'no' to recompiling opam install coq-tactician-stdlib --keep-build-dir # make sure that you have the coq-extra-dev repo enabled
 ```

 3. For your Coq dataset, e.g. `propositional`